NC256/Closest-Pair-of-Points-Problem/README.md

 2. As you go along, keep track of the closest points you're finding.
 3. Once you've done every single comparison you should know which points are the closest.

-A saavy reader might ask, "How do we 'compare' the points to each other?".
+A savvy reader might ask, "How do we 'compare' the points to each other?".
 And that's a good question.
 In real life we might pull out a ruler, but computers don't have that luxury.
-Fortunately mathematicians figured it out a long time ago.
-The explanation of the equation is beyond this writeup, but you can find it on Wikipedia [here](https://en.wikipedia.org/wiki/Euclidean_distance#Two_dimensions).
+Fortunately, mathematicians figured it out a long time ago.
+The explanation of the equation is beyond this write-up, but you can find it on Wikipedia [here](https://en.wikipedia.org/wiki/Euclidean_distance#Two_dimensions).
 ### Code?

 What's this look like in code?